Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Content/Delegates/README.md

 ---

-### More Example
+### Callbacks

-Below is an example that demonstrates the use of a callback using the built-in `Action<>` delegate.
+Below are examples that demonstrates the use of a callback using the built-in `Action<>` delegate and lambda Epressions.
 In this scenario, one script (the **DataFetcher**) simulates an asynchronous operation (like fetching data) and then calls a callback once the operation is complete.
 Another script (the **DataConsumer**) initiates the data fetch and handles the result via the callback.

 ---

+# Action<> callback

 ### **Script 1: DataFetcher.cs**